Anacapa WECs

-The Centipod wave energy converter (WEC) has arrived from a control-co-design inspired approach using the potential of advanced control formulations to lead the design through an iterative process guided by an objective of minimizing levelized cost of energy.
+Anacapa wave energy converters (WECs) have arrived from a control-co-design inspired approach using the potential of advanced control formulations to lead the design through an iterative process guided by an objective of minimizing levelized cost of energy.

 There has been significant, LCoE inspired evolution of all sub-systems since inception of development in 2008.
 Technical changes have been undertaken in a considered and thorough manner.